Marginal/QLVideo/BUILDING.md

 Debugging
 ---------
 All plugins produce output in the system log.
-Use the filter `subsystem:marginal.qlvideo` in the Console app.
+Use the filter `subsystem:uk.org.marginal.qlvideo` in the Console app, or `sudo log stream --style compact --debug --predicate 's=uk.org.marginal.qlvideo'` in the Terminal.

-To debug in Xcode:
+To debug in Xcode, first build the "Quicklook Video" target once.
+Then switch targets depending on what you wish to debug:
 * mdimporter - Edit the "Run" scheme for the "mdimporter" target as follows: "Executable": `/usr/bin/mdimport`, "Debug executable": ✔, "Arguments": `-n -d3 <testfile>`.
+* formatreader and videodecoder - Edit the "Run" scheme for the "formatreader" target as follows: "Executable": simpleplayer.app, "Debug executable": ✔.
+Select a testfile in the simpleplayer application.
 * previewer - Run the "previewer" target in Xcode.
 When prompted, choose "Finder" as the app to run.
 In any Finder window press Space to preview a non-native video file.
 * thumbnailer - Doesn't seem possible to debug in Xcode.
 Good luck!